 Imagine flying a Wipeout-style ship along the musical ribbon from Vib-Ribbon, while dodging lasers, while playing a twin-stick shooter at the same time, and that almost sums up Aəero.

 Aəero is part of a new generation of indie rhythm-action games that has sprung up since the over-saturated -Hero games met their demise and Beat Saber took VR gaming by surprise.
 It shares two foundations with other experimental rhythm games; a blend of various gameplay styles, and an aim of creating flow-inducing multi-sensory experiences.
-However, my first few minutes with Aəero felt more like a sensory assault.
-After reducing my TV volume, lowering the in-game volume to 40%, and lowering the vibration strength to minimal, I could then dive into its challenging and immersive gameplay.

 The core gameplay of Aəero is balancing the duelling roles of the left and right analogue sticks.
 With the left analogue stick, players follow the ribbon of white light that traces out each song’s most salient melody.
 The ribbon can soar and fall with the singer’s pitch, or swoop and spiral to follow synthesizers and bass.
 For me, the most challenging songs are the ones which quickly swap between delicate adjustments and larger jumps or spirals.
 When the ribbon isn’t on-screen, players instead use the left stick to avoid obstacles and fly through narrow gaps in routes interrupted by burning lasers or crushing platforms.
 The right stick controls the aiming reticle, which players use to target enemies and projectiles, while the right trigger fires the ship’s laser beams.